-(Exi act name of registrant as specified in its charter) Delaware 76-0475815 (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) 10000 Richmond Avenue Houston, Texas 77042-4200 (Address of principal executive off ices) (713) 346-7500 (Reg gistrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has file during the preceding 12 months (or for such shorter perior requirements for the past 90 days. ection 13 or 15(d) of the Securities Exchange Act of 1934 ile such reports), and (2) has been subject to such filing Yes ☑ No o Indicate by check mark whether the registrant is a large a large accelerated filer" in Rule 12b-2 of the Exchange Ac or a non-accelerated filer.
-See definition "accelerated filer and Large Accelerated Filer ✓ Accelerated Filer o Non-Accelerated Filer o Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No ☑ As of May 2, 2006, 174,968,830 common shares were or utstanding.
+(Exact name of registrant as specified in its charter)

+(Exact name of the egistraticas specifica in its chartery Delaware 76-0475815 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) 100 00 Richmond Avenue Houston, Texas 77042-4200 (Address of of principal executive offices) (713) 346-7500 (Registrant's tele phone number, including area code) 3 () required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 gistrant was required to file such reports), and (2) has been subject to such filing Yes ☑ No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one):